OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ![The github action to destroy the infrastructure](gh_actions_destroy_infrastructure.png)

-The namespace and databases get deleted and we can move on to the next feature branch!
+The namespace and databases get deleted and we can move on to the next feature branch.

 ## Limitations